madetech/handbook/policies/continuous_feedback.md

     - What does this person do well that makes them effective?
 Be specific and share with them why it’s impactful
     - What is one thing, looking forward, they could change or do more of that would make them more effective?

 If you have feedback concerning more than one person, submit it to both people.
-Depending on the issue/feedback, calling a having a separate meeting/discussion outside of CF might be a better solution.
+Depending on the issue/feedback, calling a having a separate meeting/discussion outside of CF might be a better solution such as a retrospective or comradrospective.

 ## How should I receive feedback?